praekelt/django-ultracache/README.rst

+PLEASE NOTE!!

+This repo has moved to this fork: https://github.com/hedleyroos/django-ultracache and will be maintained there.

 Django Ultracache
 =================
 **Cache views, template fragments and arbitrary Python code.
 Monitor Django object changes to perform automatic fine-grained cache invalidation from Django level, through proxies, to the browser.**